mit-pdos/cspec/README.md

       `IO` monad!
 The assumed `Ret` and `Bind` because `return` and `(>>=)`, while the semantics and `world` state type are not needed for extraction.
 Then any axiomatized operations are provided as ordinary Haskell programs.
-    - `IOcrash.v`: extends `IOstep` to also define `io_crash`, which is like step but has rules for crashing before a program starts, in the middle of a bind, and during either side of a bind.
+    - [IOcrash.v](src/Refinement/Implements/IOcrash.v): extends `IOstep` to also define `io_crash`, which is like step but has rules for crashing before a program starts, in the middle of a bind, and during either side of a bind.
-    - `IO.v`: re-exports `IOstep` and `IOcrash` to give a complete semantics to the `IO` monad.
+    - [IO.v](src/Refinement/Implements/IO.v): re-exports `IOstep` and `IOcrash` to give a complete semantics to the `IO` monad.
-    - `Implements.v`: defines an `implements` relation between two relations based on refinement, linked via an abstraction function.
+    - [Implements.v](src/Refinement/Implements/Implements.v): defines an `implements` relation between two relations based on refinement, linked via an abstraction function.
 A proof of an `implements` relation is a correctness specification.
-  - `TwoDiskAPI.v`: provides definitions for what operations on two disks should do; not quite an API since the signatures for `Read` and `Write` are not really given, but are instead implicit in the signatures for `Read` and `Write`'s semantics.
+  - [TwoDiskAPI.v](src/Refinement/TwoDiskAPI.v): provides definitions for what operations on two disks should do; not quite an API since the signatures for `Read` and `Write` are not really given, but are instead implicit in the signatures for `Read` and `Write`'s semantics.

     We start using modules here for namespacing (there will be many things called `Read` and `Write`), but do not use module types or functors.
-  - `TwoDiskImpl.v`: here are the actual operations for operating on two disks.
+  - [TwoDiskImpl.v](src/Refinement/TwoDiskImpl.v): here are the actual operations for operating on two disks.
     Since this is the lowest level we don't actually provide implementations but just a set of axioms.
 Here we also provide `Read_ok` and `Write_ok` proofs that link the specs (in `TwoDiskAPI`) to the IO monad; these are also assumed, and give `TD.Read` and `TD.Write` meaning via refinement.
-  - `SeqDiskAPI.v`: in analogy to `TwoDiskAPI.v`, provides the API (specs) for a single, sequential disk's operations.
+  - [SeqDiskAPI.v](src/Refinement/SeqDiskAPI.v): in analogy to `TwoDiskAPI.v`, provides the API (specs) for a single, sequential disk's operations.
-  - `SeqDiskImpl.v`: implements the sequential disk operations using the two-disk operations.
+  - [SeqDiskImpl.v](src/Refinement/SeqDiskImpl.v): implements the sequential disk operations using the two-disk operations.
 The implementation is kind of pointless without crashes (and really just uses the first disk), but the refinement proof already has some interesting issues.
 For example, it maintains an invariant that both